 Using the summer to explore science: Max Planck Institutes offer courses specifically for external participants

 Use the summer to gain insight into research at Max Planck: Various Max Planck Institutes offer corresponding courses.
 The summer schools are aimed at young scientists - from Bachelor students to postdocs.

 The concept originating from the USA where universities run summer schools during the period when there are no lectures has also been adopted by the Max Planck Institutes.
-While they are not universities, these courses allow them to open themselves up to young academics and provide an insight into research.
-Often organized through International Max Planck Research Schools (IMPRS) to provide courses for doctoral students and in conjunction with cooperation partners, over 15 such specialized courses will be offered this summer.
+While they are not universities, these courses allow them to open themselves up to young academics and provide an insight into their research.
+They are often organized through International Max Planck Research Schools (IMPRS) to provide courses for doctoral students and in conjunction with cooperation partners.

 Both in terms of duration and content, the courses differ from institute to institute.
 Depending on the focus, the size of the groups can also vary - in most cases it is usual for applicants to go through a selection procedure.
 This is also the case with the "Cologne Ageing School" at the Max Planck Institute for the Biology of Ageing in Cologne (registration by June 19, 2020).
 The four days in August focus on "Ageing and Ageing Associated Diseases".
 In addition to lectures by leading international experts, there will also be a workshop on how to give more effective presentations and lectures.
 "If attendance is not possible due to the current corona pandemic, our Summer School will take place as an online format," say the organizers.